juststrings/Haulage-Analysis/readme.md

 ![applied steps 1](https://user-images.githubusercontent.com/92920156/194879509-c8e9f056-3e97-4c1e-84a7-df049a4f4cef.jpg)

-Then I used excel to create a new table including just a column named total truck trip by copy the truck trip id from both closed and open trips into a single column.
-This was done to create a better relationship between this two columns.<br>
+Then I used excel to create a new table including just a column named total truck trip id by copy the truck trip id from both closed and open trips into a single column.
+This was done to create a better relationship between these two columns.<br>
 ### Note
-I didn't append both tables because they had little structural differences.
+I didn't append both tables because they had little structural differences.<br>
-Then i imported this newly created table which i named destinations into power bi (note: I later used this table as my fact table.
+Then I imported this newly created table which I named destinations into power bi (note: I later used this table as my fact table.
 Forgive me for the wrong choice of name)

 ### - Step 2
 I created a primary key in all the initial five tables to enable creating relationship with the destination table easier.<br>